[Revised Method posted on Oct 3rd 2018]

-This blog details the process required to create a NFC pairing tag for most Bluetooth devices in order to allow tap to pair without any additional software i.e. using the integrated Android tap and pair functionality.
-This has been tested on various Zebra Android devices using KitKat OS onwards (including Nougat).
-The utilities required to create the pairing barcode are included in the file set which can be deployed onto any Zebra NFC-capable Android with a preconfigured Internet connection by scanning the StageNow barcodes below and also attached to this post.
-The StageNow exported profile is also available at : http://moto.airsetup.com/2017/nfc%20pairing/mpos_demo.zip .
+This document details the process required to create a NFC pairing tag for most Bluetooth devices in order to allow tap to pair without any additional software i.e. using the integrated Android tap and pair functionality.
+This has been tested on various Zebra Android devices using KitKat OS on wards (including Nougat).
+The utilities required to create the pairing barcode are included in the file set which can be deployed onto any Zebra NFC-capable Android with a preconfigured Internet connection by scanning the StageNow barcode below (utilities in this profile are also available at : http://moto.airsetup.com/2018/nfc/nfc_pair_new.zip )

 This has currently been tested for pairing with the following Zebra hardware :

 - Zebra MZ/iMZ printers - need a new tag to replace the integrated tag since that has a proprietary format

 - RFD8500 - should be configured to accept pairing silently in order to avoid the requirement to press the trigger to complete the pairing

 - CS4070 – enable simple pairing in the config.ini file via changing the line below:

 - RS6000 – the embedded NFC tag in the RS6000 is already in the correct format for this pairing i.e. to just tap to pair on a Zebra device.

 - Pair target Bluetooth device manually